gnubodhi/Dans-Soil-Alchemy/README.md

 ⚠️ Note:
 This is a general guide based on my personal experience.
 I can't account for your exact conditions, so please use your judgment and research when composting — especially when it comes to safety.
 I can’t take responsibility for any health issues or harm caused by incorrect composting.

+⚠️ Health Warning
+If you have children or pets, make sure the bin is sealed and not leaking compost leachate.
+Compost bins and leachate are safe when used correctly, but it’s important to handle them carefully:

+Bokashi Bin: The contents of a properly managed bokashi bin (which includes kitchen scraps, small bones, etc.) are generally safe, but the bin should always be sealed to prevent contamination or leakage.
+It's best to keep the bin out of reach of children and pets to avoid direct handling of the waste inside.

+Compost Leachate: Leachate produced by compost bins, including those from tumbler bins that aren't sealed or aerobins with openings, can contain pathogens and should not be ingested.
+Always ensure these bins are properly sealed or positioned to prevent any leakage.
+If compost leachate is handled, wash hands thoroughly and avoid contact with skin, especially for children and pets.

+Bokashi Leachate: The liquid produced by a bokashi bin (leachate) is safe to use as a fertilizer when diluted properly (1:100 to 1:200), but it shouldn’t be ingested.
+Avoid direct skin contact and make sure children or pets do not handle it.
+If touched, wash hands thoroughly.

+If young children are prone to putting their hands in their mouths, it’s recommended to place the bin in an area that is not easily accessible to them.
+Always wash hands after handling compost or any composting materials.

 ---

 ## 🔥 Stage 1: Burn Hazardous Inputs